Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Introduction

-In all of the above cases, an important requirement for the mechanisms is that agent utilities be known ahead of time.
-Some work has attempted to skirt this requirement by making explicit assumptions on the utility, but it is not clear that these assumptions hold in practice~\citep{le2020allox,zahedi2018amdahl}.
-A recent paper by~\citet{kandasamy2020online} is perhaps unique as providing a general method for learning agent utilities for fair division using feedback.
-However, they only study a single-resource setting and do not explore situations where one user can exchange a resource of one type for a different type of resource from another user, so that both are better off after the exchange.
-Indeed, learning in the multi-resource settings is significantly more challenging than the single-resource setting, requiring different formalisms, algorithms, and analysis techniques.
+Notably, in all of the above cases, an important requirement for the mechanism is that agent utilities be known ahead of time.
+Some work has attempted to lift this limitation by making explicit assumptions on the utility, but it is not clear that if these assumptions hold in practice~\citep{le2020allox,zahedi2018amdahl}.
+Recently,~\citet{kandasamy2020online} provides a general method for learning agent utilities for fair division using feedback.
+However, they only study a \textit{single-resource} setting and do not do not explore multiple resource types.
+Crucially, in the multi-resource setting, one agent can exchange a resource of one type for a different type of resource from another user, so that both are better off after the exchange.
+Thus, learning in a \textit{multi-resource} setting is significantly more challenging than the single-resource case since there is no notion of exchange, and requires new analysis techniques.